LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

   - A column class must be inside an HTML element that uses a row class.
   - The col class specifies the number of columns an element will span for a particular screen size.
     Example: `class="col-md-4"`
+  - The content of the page goes inside the elements with the col classes.

 | Class     | Screen Width | Name        |